CheesyFrappe/riscv-center-of-mass-locator/README.md

-# RISC-V Center of Mass Indicator
+# RISC-V Center of Mass Locator

 The aim is to develop a program in Assembly RISC-V to locate characters in an image.
 Given a file with an image in RGB format, the program should generate a new image that identifies the character chosen by the user.